murar8/junk-notification-cleaner/README.md

 ## Features

-- Automatically delete notifications when an application window is focused
+- Automatically delete notifications when an application window is focused.
-- Automatically delete notifications when an application window is closed
+- Automatically delete notifications when an application window is closed.
-- Exclude specific applications from automatic notification cleanup using regex patterns
+- Exclude specific applications from automatic notification cleanup using regex patterns.

 ## Preferences